Posts tagged "servant":

 newtype AppM a = AppM {unAppM : ReaderT Config IO a} deriving ( Functor, Applicative, Monad, MonadIO, MonadReader Config ) runAppM :: AppM a -> Config -> IO a runAppM app = runReaderT (unAppM app)

-there are several examples on how to use it with a ReaderT
+there are several examples on how to use it with a ReaderT-based type like

 above.
 The first one I found is in the servant cookbook.
 However, as I realised